mliberato/mn2-graalvm-coroutine/README.md

 Steps to reproduce bug in Micronaut 2.0.1 + GraalVM 20.1.0 + Kotlin 1.3.72 + coroutineContext

-It is not possible to use coroutineContext to make async calls to other suspend functions.
+It is not possible to use coroutineContext to make async calls to other suspend functions in parallel.

 # Clone & build
 git clone https://github.com/mliberato/mn2-graalvm-coroutine.git